from copy import deepcopy

 keep_all_ranges:

-Whether to keep intervals that do not overlap with start and end.
+Whether to keep ranges that do not overlap with start and end.

 Defaults to False.